CAWaterBoardDataCenter/SafeToSwim/src/faq.md

 ### Are California's standards different from federal standards?

 Yes, California has its own set of water quality standards that may differ from federal standards.
-The state often adopts more stringent regulations to protect public health and the environment.
-The state often adopts more stringent regulations to protect public health and the environment.
-The state also may have more frequently updated standards as the understanding of measuring water quality and its impacts evolves.
+The State often adopts more stringent regulations to protect public health and the environment.
+The State also may have more frequently updated standards as the understanding of measuring water quality and its impacts evolves.

 ### Why aren't fecal coliforms or total coliforms used in this dashboard?